elise-ng/flutter_is_lock_screen/README.md

 An alternative to this plugin is [hardware_buttons](https://pub.dev/packages/hardware_buttons), which uses non-public API (`com.apple.springboard.lockcomplete`) on iOS to detect lock button usage and violates App Store requirements.

-To circumvent this issue, this plugin detects whether iOS device is in lock screen by attempting to adjust screen brightness as suggested [in this stack overflow answer](https://stackoverflow.com/a/46002893).
-On android, this plugin uses KeyguardManager and PowerManager API as outlined [in this gist](https://gist.github.com/Jeevuz/4ec01688083670b1f3f92af64e44c112).
+To circumvent this issue, this plugin detects whether iOS device is in lock screen by checking if screen brightness is 0.0 (the user-adjustable minimum is >0.01).

+On android, this plugin uses `KeyguardManager` and `PowerManager` API to check if device is secured or display is off as suggested [in this gist](https://gist.github.com/Jeevuz/4ec01688083670b1f3f92af64e44c112).
+A similar flow was tested on iOS with `LocalAuthentication` and `UIApplication.shared.isProtectedDataAvailable` but failed due to long grace period of the system lock down.
+The flag always return true the moment screen is locked.